 How Can I Try CBD?

-There are multiple ways to take CBD, and they’re all said to act upon the endocannabinoid system, whether you use CBD oils, capsules or topicals.
-However, an oil taken sublingually is one of the most effective ways, offering ultra-fast absorption when placed directly underneath your tongue.
+There are multiple ways to take CBD.
+Sublingual application of a CBD oil is one of the most effective methods, offering ultra-fast absorption when placed directly underneath your tongue.

 If you’d like to try it, opt for the CBD Oral Drops.
 We recommend starting with the 300mg bottle (10mg per dropper), then adjusting to a higher dosage as you see fit.
-To make CBD part of your self-care routine, you could also try working our Muscle Balm into areas of tension.
-It’s believed topical CBD can interact with localised receptors near the surface of the skin.
+To make CBD part of your self-care routine, you could also try working topicals, such as the CBD Muscle Balm into areas of tension.
+It’s believed topical CBD may interact with localised cannabinoid receptors near the surface of the skin.

-Want to know more about how CBD may interact with the human body?
+Want to know more about how CBD can interact with the human body?
 Discover the ways fitness lovers are using CBD after a workout.